What Is Idiopathic Toe Walking?

 Idiopathic toe walking is the most common form of toe walking.
 The word “idiopathic” means we don’t know what causes the condition.
 Toe walking is when children walk on their tiptoes.
-It is normal for some children (age three and under) to walk on their toes.
+It is normal for some children, such as those age three and under who are learning to walk, to do so on their toes.
 The condition often goes away without treatment as children gain weight and get involved in weight-bearing activities.
-More activity makes the tendons and muscles in the heel stretch out, allowing heel-to-toe walking
+More activity makes the tendons and muscles in the heel stretch out, allowing heel-to-toe walking.
+It is important to know, however, that toe walking may be an indicator of another diagnosis, such as cerebral palsy.

 Toe Walking Symptoms and Effects

 When walking normally, the brain sends signals to the calf muscles.
 Muscle fibers are stretchy and can lengthen and shorten themselves.
 The brain signals tell the muscles to tighten and then relax, creating the motions needed to take a complete step.
 When a child toe-walks consistently, the muscles can lose their flexibility and stay shortened.
 This shortening of the muscles might cause slower running, tripping, falling and poor endurance.
-As adults, people who toe-walked as children might have foot pain or cosmetic concerns.
+As adults, people who toe-walked as children might have foot pain, lack of balance and/or cosmetic concerns.

 Toe Walking Treatment